NourShkeir212/passKeeper/README.md

 * **Slidable Actions:** Quickly edit or delete accounts with modern swipe gestures.
 * **Password Generator:** Create strong, unique, and customizable passwords directly within the app.
 * **Password Strength Meter:** Get real-time feedback on the strength of your passwords as you type.
+* **Password Change Reminders:** Set optional, timed reminders on any account to notify you when it's time to change your password.

 ### 🎨 Personalization & Accessibility
 * **Adaptive Theming:** The entire app is beautifully themed.
 Users can manually switch between **Light**, **Dark**, and **System default** themes from the settings screen for a personalized visual experience.